 When the Civil Partnership Act was introduced, its intention was to afford same-sex couples the same protection in law and rights to property, pensions and inheritance as heterosexual couples.
 In March 2014, same-sex couples won the legal right to marry.
 However, until now, the right to a civil partnership was still expressly denied to heterosexual couples.

-‘Couples who are married or in a civil partnership are recognised as next of kin and have greater rights and legal and financial protection in the event of a relationship breakdown, than those who simply live together,’ explains Helen Morgan, family law solicitor at Mooney Everett Solicitors in Ormskirk and Liverpool.
+‘Couples who are married or in a civil partnership are recognised as next of kin and have greater rights and legal and financial protection in the event of a relationship breakdown, than those who simply live together,’ explains Helen Morgan, family law solicitor at Mooney Everett Solicitors in Ormskirk.

 ‘Before making a change to your domestic relationship status and living arrangements with your partner it is advisable to take legal advice.
 A little thought and planning in advance, with the help of a family law specialist, could help avoid a mess should your relationship come to an end,’ she adds.